The Book of Preludes CD introduces original music recorded by company founder, Barry Michael Wehrli.

 Nicholas Phillips – Assistant Professor of Music at the University of Wisconsin-Eau Claire.

-Click “Reviews” above for more Book of Preludes CD and print edition reviews!
+Click the Reviews tab above for all CD and print reviews!

 Hear the Book of Preludes CD!